 The impact of intelligent query routing is significant in terms of operational efficiency.
 By optimizing resource allocation, businesses can reduce average response time in customer service, improve query resolution rates, and ultimately provide a more streamlined and effective customer service experience.

 This metric can be expanded to include personalized routing, where historical customer data is considered.
-By directing queries based on a customer’s previous interactions or preferences, businesses can create a more personalized and efficient service experience.
+By directing queries based on a customer’s previous interactions or preferences, businesses can create a more personalized and efficient customer service experience.

-4. First Contact Resolution Prediction
+17. First Contact Resolution Prediction

 First contact resolution prediction involves leveraging historical data and machine learning to estimate the likelihood of resolving customer issues during the initial interaction.